 The day is celebrated by the Jain followers all over the world and is considered a good day to perform charity and pray to the almighty for blessing them with a life devoid of violence.
+Also Read - Mahavir Jayanti significance and history: Celebrating the birth anniversary of the last Jain Tirthankara

 According to the legends, Lord Mahavir was born to King Siddhartha and Queen Trisala in Kundagram, which is known today as Kundalpur from the Champaran district of Bihar.
 He was named as Vardhamana upon his birth.
 The name means ‘one who grows’ because it is believed the kingdom witnessed more prosperity and happiness upon Mahavir’s birth.